 \subsection{Analysis of genus 4 non-hyperelliptic curves}

-There are 8 non-hyperelliptic curves of genus 4 (at most 6 isomorphism classes) occurring as composite-$(16,3)$ level modular curves $X_{H_{n},\ref{G43}}(48)$ where $n = 149,150,151,153,$ $160,161,165,166$.
+There are 8 non-hyperelliptic curves of genus 4 occurring as composite-$(16,3)$ level modular curves $X_{H_{n},\ref{G43}}(48)$ where $n = 149,150,151,153,$ $160,161,165,166$.
 For $n=149,151,160,161$, the modular curve $X_{H_n}$ is isomorphic to a rank 0 elliptic curve; hence by computing pre-images, we easily find the points on our composite level modular curve.
-We cannot determine the $\mQ$-points on the following isomorphism classes (represented via their canonical image in $\mP^3$)
+We cannot determine the $\mQ$-points on the following 2 isomorphism classes (represented via their canonical image in $\mP^3$)

 but we discuss our attempts below.